XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-java.md

     See the example [core server config file](https://github.com/ripple/rippled/blob/c0a0b79d2d483b318ce1d82e526bd53df83a4a2c/cfg/rippled-example.cfg#L1562) for more information about default values.

-* By using one of the [available public servers](get-started-with-the-rippled-api.html#public-servers):
+* By using one of the available [public servers][]:

         final HttpUrl rippledUrl = HttpUrl.get("https://s2.ripple.com:51234/");
         XrplClient xrplClient = new XrplClient(rippledUrl);

 ### {{n.next()}}.
 Generate wallet

 To store value and execute transactions on the XRP Ledger, you need to create a wallet: a [set of keys](cryptographic-keys.html#key-components) and an [address](accounts.html#addresses) that's been [funded with enough XRP](accounts.html#creating-accounts) to meet the [account reserve](reserves.html).
 The address is the identifier of your account and you use the [private key](cryptographic-keys.html#private-key) to sign transactions that you submit to the XRP Ledger.
 For production purposes, you should take care to store your keys and set up a [secure signing method](set-up-secure-signing.html).

 For testing and development purposes, you can use the [XRP Faucets](xrp-testnet-faucet.html) to fund an account on the Testnet or Devnet.

 To make it easy to generate a new, random Wallet, `xrpl4j` provides the [`DefaultWalletFactory`](https://javadoc.io/doc/org.xrpl/xrpl4j-keypairs/latest/org/xrpl/xrpl4j/wallet/DefaultWalletFactory.html).